FDio/archived-vsap/README.md

 $ make deb-vcl

 Build vcl vpp and vcl nginx
-Nginx and Openssl are in folder '/path/to/this/repo/_install/local' Vpp is in '/path/to/this/repo/vpp'
+Nginx is in folder '/path/to/this/repo/_build/usr/local/nginx' Vpp is in '/path/to/this/repo/vpp'
 $ make build-vcl